 You may adore yoga or have a love of running, but if you want to be as healthy as you can possibly be, some cross-training wouldn’t go a miss.
 So, start exploring everything from weight training to hula hooping.
 Why?
 Because the more different exercises you do, the more muscles you will work and the stronger your body will be.

 Of course, there’s no need to keep doing exercises you hate – find things you love to do and you’ll be healthy and happy.
 Exercise will also you help you ward off stress and anxiety so find what you like so you will stick with it.

 Read Next: 5 Day Workout Plan for Women

 6. Meditate to Alleviate Fear and Anxiety

 Meditation gives you headspace.
 It allows you to take some time out and experience the joy of just being.
-No matter what your goals, meditation can help you to approach them stress-free with lots of equanimity for a far easier, happier life.
+No matter what your goals, meditation can help you to approach them stress-free.
+And, with lots of equanimity for a far easier, happier life.

-Yes, fear and anxiety is a reasonable response to the constant stream of negative news we are being exposed to via the media and our social networks.
-However, in a bitter irony, the stress that is associated with fear can impair our immune functioning and well-being and hence make us more susceptible to illness (the very thing that is causing people to stockpile toilet paper).
+Yes, fear and anxiety is a reasonable response to the constant stream of negative news.
+We are being exposed to via the media and our social networks.
+However, in a bitter irony, the stress that is associated with fear can impair our immune functioning and well-being.
+This hence make us more susceptible to illness (the very thing that is causing people to stockpile toilet paper).